eti-lan/LANPage/README.md

 ## Things required:
 * Webserver and PHP5 or newer
-* PHP SQLite extension enabled
+* PHP SQLite, mbstring and XML extension enabled

 ## Installation:
 - Copy or rename config.sample.php to config.php and change values
+- chown the files to match your webserver/php configured user
 - chmod 0755 db/*.db
+- See the *.sample.xml files and modify them to match your needs

 ## Screenshots: